-IDBI Bank continues to have comfortable capitalisation with a CAR of 21.26% and Tier-1 CAR of 18.86% as on September 30, 2023 (March 31, 2023: CAR - 20.44% and Tier-I CAR - 18.08%) as compared with a CAR of 19.06% and Tier-I CAR of 16.68% as on March 31, 2022, due to improvement in internal accruals post coming out of PCA.
-The bank, in the past, has received a significant amount of equity capital from LIC (₹26,761 crore from FY18-FY20) and GoI (₹18,928 crore from FY17-FY20), which helped it improve its CAR above the minimum regulatory requirement as it faced mounting losses due to asset quality issues.
-It has a significant cushion over the minimum regulatory requirement and has seen improvement in profit accretion, which will help it achieve its targeted credit growth for the medium term without having to raise additional capital, as internal accruals are expected to be sufficient to meet the capitalisation requirements.
+IDBI Bank continues to have comfortable capitalisation with a CAR of 20.32% and Tier-1 CAR of 18.04% as on December 31, 2023, (March 31, 2023: CAR - 20.44% and Tier-I CAR - 18.08%) as compared to a CAR of 19.06% and Tier-I CAR of 16.68% as on March 31, 2022, due to improving internal accruals post coming out of PCA.
+In the past, the bank received significant equity capital from LIC (₹26,761 crore from FY18-FY20) and GoI (₹18,928 crore from FY17-FY20), which helped improve its CAR above the minimum regulatory requirement as it faced mounting losses due to asset quality issues.
+It has a significant cushion over the minimum regulatory requirement and has seen improvement in profit accretion, which will help it achieve its targeted credit growth for the medium term without raising additional capital, as internal accruals are expected to be sufficient to meet capitalisation requirements.